ai/about-postcss/speech.md

 Then some developers uses it.
 Other developers hates it.

 But emotions doesn’t matter.
 If your crazy idea works, you will receive good feedback.
-More develoeprs will use it.
+More developers will use it.

 And we will now that this new way or new syntax works before specification.
-Even if at the beggining that idea looked really strange.
+Even if at the beginning that idea looked really strange.

 ---